Cycles: A Public Art Commission

 Ida Nason Aronica Elementary School in Ellensburg, WA | Stained glass, glass beads, glass gems | 28’ x 4’

-Designing Cycles Public Art Mosaic
+Designing Cycles: Public Art Mosaic

 I incorporated these seasonal colors into the structure of the mosaics: green for spring, yellow for summer, orange for fall, and blue for winter.
 There are five panels for each season.
 The first and last panels are radial mosaic designs that feature the season’s primary color, with the next season’s color subtly entering the center and the previous season’s color flowing outward on the edges.
-The second panel is a mosaic interpretation of one of Ida Nason’s beadwork pieces, which she was well known for.
+The second panel is a mosaic interpretation of one of Ida Nason Aronica’s beadwork pieces, for which she was well known.
 The third panel features a symbol of the season created with intricate beadwork.
 The fourth panel depicts a floral representation of a seasonal food source that holds significance for local tribes in the Ellensburg area.

 Seasons